mhzawadi/invoiceplane/README.md

 $ docker run -ti -d -p 80:80 --name invoiceplane --link invoiceplane-mysql:mysql -e HOST_URL=127.0.0.1 mhzawadi/invoiceplane
 ```

-We are linking the two containers and expose the HTTP port with a host URL of 127.0.0.1, you need to set the HOST_URL as nginx uses this to accept in comming requests.
+We are linking the two containers and expose the HTTP port with a host URL of 127.0.0.1, you need to set the HOST_URL as nginx uses this to accept incoming requests.

 ### persistent config